FakeItEasy/FakeItEasy/docs/argument-constraints.md

 * if one value is `null` and the other isn't, they are not considered equal,
 * the highest-priority [custom argument equality comparer](custom-argument-equality.md) that can compare the example object's type, or
+* if the example object's type implements `System.Collections.IEnumerable`, the values are considered equal if and only if the actual object's type also implements `System.Collections.IEnumerable` and `System.Linq.Enumerable.SequenceEqual` evaluates to true, or
 * `Object.Equals`

 If this list is not satisfactory, you may have to use the `That.Matches`